KirillDemochkin/kirilldemochkin.github.io/about.md

-Welcome to Casual GAN Papers!
+Hi, Welcome to Casual GAN Papers!
-Hi!

 My name is Kirill, I am a Skoltech MSc graduate in Data Science, and I love Computer Vision, Deep Learning, and especially GANs.